thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 >
 > [quoted from Uncle Bob's Clean Coder Blog](https://blog.cleancoder.com/uncle-bob/2018/04/13/FPvsOO.html)

-He starts his argument by trying to convey the essence of both FP and OOP by giving very condensed and reduced definitions.
+He begins his argument by reducing FP and OOP each to a single central guiding principle in order to contrast the essential features of these two approaches as clearly as possible:

-## Defining OOP
+## OOP condensed

 He gives the following characterisation of OOP:

-> The technique of using dynamic polymorphism to call functions without the source code of the caller
-> depending upon the source code of the callee.
+> The technique of using dynamic polymorphism to call functions without the source code of the caller depending upon the source code of the callee.

-With this short stanza Uncle Bob points to the core of object orientation since its first incarnation in the Smalltalk language:
+With this short statement Uncle Bob points to the core of object orientation since its first incarnation in the Smalltalk language:

 In an OO language a call of methods on a target object is dispatched based on the target object's type, its `class`.